Getting Started |

 The last part of this document helps to create an efficient Instant Messaging system within the Organizational Units structure, messaging groups and a scheduled News messaging system.

-Run the Setup Wizard to install Bopup Communication Server version 3.x/4.x on a computer that will be used as an IM server.
+Run the Setup Wizard to install Bopup Communication Server on a computer that will be used as an IM server.

 After you install Bopup Communication Server, you need to set up the options related to creating user accounts and authentication mode.
 Since each user should have his or her own IM account on the server to be able to connect to it, you should first specify the account creation options and/or create user accounts on the server.
 An IM account has the same name as the Windows login ID the user log on to a computer with.